SeongwoongCho/DCM/README.md

                   = l(1-p_k) if k!=j

-    Search best l in the N-element discrete space [1/N, 2/N, ..., 1]
+    Search l which performs best score on validation set V in the N-element discrete space [1/N, 2/N, ..., 1]

 - Code Usage